ddle/qemu_pxa270/arm/readme.txt

 # apt-get build-dep qemu

 This will install build dependencies for current version of qemu in debian so this might not be precisely what you need.
 However it should be quite simple to install new build dependencies or disable build options in configure to match what the qemu source you just downloaded.
 Configure and build a qemu arm system.

+proceed with step 0 from windows build above then
+$ cd qemu
 $ ./configure  --target-list=arm-softmmu
 $ make
-use --prefix option as windows example above if you want to relocate the binaries
+use --prefix option as windows example above if you want to relocate the binaries (during make install)

 RECENT CHANGES
 ----------------------------------